laddie132/Bank-Simulation-Demo/README.md

-# VirtualBankSystem 2.0
+# Bank Simulation

-(This is a homework for the course of "程序设计实践".)
+simulate the daily operation of the bank, just for practice.

 ## Interface：GUI
 Login